MLee2324/posturechecker/README.md

 Ear and Neck
 ```

-Larger values indicate the head is positioned farther forward.
+Larger values indicate that the head is positioned farther forward.

 ### Shoulder Tilt